baontq23/PRO1121-BE/README.md

-# jwt-express-mysql-typeorm-typescript-template
+# EasyEdu API Server

-Simple Rest API template with JWT, MySql, Express, Typeorm
+Rest API with Typescript, JWT, MySql, Express, Typeorm

 ## How to dev